NIEHS/DASS/readme.md

 endpoint that is required for using the DAs should have a column that is formatted as described in Step 2 below.

-Once you select a file, the data can be viewed by clicking on the *View Data* tab.
+Once a file is selected, the data can be viewed by clicking on the *View Data* tab.

 # Step 1: Select Defined Approaches

-After uploading your data, the *Step 1* tab will open.
-Select the DAs you want to apply and click *Done*.
+After uploading the data, the *Step 1* tab will open.
+Select the DAs to apply and click *Done*.
 The DAs are based on the first 3 key events (KEs) in the Adverse Outcome Pathway (AOP) for Skin Sensitization Initiated by Covalent Binding to Proteins\[[9](#ref-oecd_aop)\].
 Each KE is represented by a validated OECD test method: